SAMI-Medical-Physics/glowgreen/howto_documentation.md

 # Instructions for generating documentation

-Follow these instructions to generate the documentation from scratch (e.g. if the docs/source/ directory does not exist).
+Follow these instructions to generate the documentation from scratch, which is required if the **docs/source/** directory does not exist.

 ## Setting up